William H. Lewis: Challenge from southern ABA members

 In 1911, Lewis was among the first African Americans to be admitted to the American Bar Association (ABA).
 In September 1911, Lewis faced a campaign for his ouster from the ABA.
 Though there was no racial restriction in the organization's charter, some members threatened to resign if Lewis stayed.
 When Lewis's name had been submitted with others by the Massachusetts Bar Association, his race had not been disclosed.
 The Southern white delegates said they did not know Lewis was a negro until he entered the convention hall.
 Lewis refused to resign.

 When the ABA's executive committee voted to oust Lewis in early 1912, U.S. Attorney General George W. Wickersham sent a "spirited letter" to each of the 4,700 members of the ABA condemning the decision.
 While northern newspapers congratulated Lewis and Wickersham for their stance, a Charlotte, North Carolina newspaper criticized Lewis for his lack of "good manners" in refusing to resign:

 The insistence of William H. Lewis of Boston, now an Assistant Attorney General, that he retain his membership in the American Bar Association notwithstanding objections is due condemnation upon other grounds than those of race.
 He would probably not have been elected if it had been known by the majority of delegate who he was.
 Having thus slipped into an organization, he should offer his resignation pending a real decision of the matter.
 This is simply what any one elected to any manner of organization through any sort of ignorance or misapprehension is required by good manners to do.

 Lewis became an advocate for African Americans in the legal profession.
 During the fight over his removal from the ABA, Lewis published an article saying that many white men "know intimately only the depraved, ignorant, vicious negros – those who helped to keep the dockets filled."
 He called for blacks to train and form "an army of negro lawyers of strong hearts, cool heads, and sane judgment" to help the large number of African Americans who were "exploited, swindled and misused."

-In August, 1912, the ABA as a body voted to overrule the executive order and restore Lewis and two other ousted Black lawyers to membership.
+In August, 1912, the ABA as a body voted to overrule the executive order and restore Lewis and two other ousted Black lawyers — Butler R. Wilson of Boston and William R. Morris of Minneapolis — to membership.
 The measure that passed also required that future Black applicants must identify their race.